MovieBloc (MBL) Price Tops $0.0028 on Exchanges

 About MovieBloc

 MovieBloc’s launch date was December 12th, 2019.
-MovieBloc’s total supply is 30,000,000,000 tokens and its circulating supply is 17,901,887,215 tokens.
+MovieBloc’s total supply is 30,000,000,000 tokens and its circulating supply is 17,975,220,548 tokens.
 MovieBloc’s official website is www.moviebloc.com.
+MovieBloc’s official message board is medium.com/moviebloc.
 MovieBloc’s official Twitter account is @moviebloc and its Facebook page is accessible here.
-The official message board for MovieBloc is medium.com/moviebloc.

-It is usually not presently possible to buy alternative cryptocurrencies such as MovieBloc directly using U.S. dollars.
-Investors seeking to trade MovieBloc should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy MovieBloc using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as MovieBloc directly using US dollars.
+Investors seeking to trade MovieBloc should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MovieBloc using one of the aforementioned exchanges.

 Receive News & Updates for MovieBloc Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MovieBloc and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.